emilkarlen/exactly/README.rst

 Testing side effects on files and directories
 ------------------------------------------------------------

-A test case is executed in a temporary sandbox directory, so files and directories can be created and deleted without modifying a source code repo.
+The current directory is set to a temporary sandbox directory, so files and directories can be created and deleted without modifying a source files etc.

+The sandbox and all files withing it are removed after the execution.

 The following tests a program that classifies files as either good or bad, by moving them to the